mister-utka/Scaner/multi_pingutka_scaner/README.md

 -f - file where the result will be saved (it will be filled in after the scan is completed)

--s is the number of parallel processes to be started (100 by default)
+-s is the number of parallel thread to be started (100 by default)